mdn/content/files/en-us/mozilla/add-ons/webextensions/your_second_webextension/index.md

         manifest.json

-Now install the extension temporarily.
-Open "about:debugging" in Firefox, click "Load Temporary Add-on", and select your manifest.json file.
+Now load the extension as a temporary add-on.
+Open "about:debugging" in Firefox, click "Load Temporary Add-on", and select your **manifest.json** file.
 You should then see the extension's icon appear in the Firefox toolbar:

 ![The beastify icon in the Firefox toolbar](beastify_icon.png)